jlewisit/js-regex-tutorial/gist-template.md

 - [Character Escapes](#character-escapes)

 ## Regex Components
-I'll break down the preceding 'Matching an Email' regex in order to explore regex components in general.
+I'll break down the preceding 'Matching a Hex Value' regex in order to explore regex components in general.
 A regex is considered a literal, so the pattern must be wrapped in forward slashes (/).
 JavaScript also allows the use of a RegExp constructor.
 The constructor function's parameters are enclosed in quotation marks instead of slashes.

 ### Anchors
+The ^ and $ characters are both considered achors.
+The ^ anchor signifies a string that begins with the characters that follow it.
+The $ anchor signifies a string that ends with the characters that precede it.

+So in our 'Matching a Hex Value' regex, the string must start and end with something that matches the pattern #?([a-f0-9]{6}|[a-f0-9]{3}).

 ### Quantifiers

 ### Grouping Constructs

 ### Bracket Expressions
+Anything inside a set of square brackets ([]) represents a range of characters that we want to match.
+These patterns are known as bracket expressions.

 ### Character Classes